miss55/jenson/_posts/2024-05-07-php-laravel11-install-error.md

 * TOC
 {:toc}

-# laravel 11 install error: Your requirements could not be resolved to an installable set of packages
+# laravel 11 install error &colon; Your requirements could not be resolved to an installable set of packages

 ## 情况